FreeDSx/LDAP/docs/Server/Access-Control.md

 ```

 This is what stops a value being recovered a guess at a time.
 Reads are unaffected: denying the filter does not strip
 the value, and denying the read does not stop the filter.
 Pair the two to get both.
+A value-level modify on a
+filter-denied attribute is gated the same way; see [Value-Level Modify](#value-level-modify).

 An extensible match that names no attribute type is refused with `inappropriateMatching`, since it asserts against
 every attribute at once and it's not possible to make attribute level ACL decisions against it.